vektort13/AntiOS/README.md

 When you install Python, make sure that you select "Custom" installation mode and check "Install for all users"

 ## How to use:

+Run `python.exe generate_fingerprint.py --help` for available options.

-Open batch file "START.bat" with Administrator privileges
+If you are not comfortable with the command-line, simply start the batch file "START.bat" with Administrator privileges

 List of changed identificators: